cwang9208/checkpoint-restore/README.md

 ###### Distribution Packages
 The easiest way is to install distribution packages.
 - Ubuntu
- -  sudo apt-get install --no-install-recommends git build-essential libprotobuf-dev libprotobuf-c0-dev protobuf-c-compiler protobuf-compiler python-protobuf libnl-3-dev libpth-dev pkg-config libcap-dev asciidoc libnet
+ -  sudo apt-get install libprotobuf-dev libprotoc-dev protobuf-c-compiler libprotobuf-c0 libprotobuf-c0-dev asciidoc bsdmainutils protobuf-compiler

 #### Building CRIU From Source
 ##### Native Compilation
 Simply run `make` in the CRIU source directory.

 #### Installation
-CRIU works perfectly even when run from the sources directory (with the "./criu" command), but if you want to have in standard paths run `make install`.
+CRIU works perfectly even when run from the sources directory (with the "./criu" command), but if you want to have in standard paths run `make install` (the PREFIX directory for criu by default is /usr/local/).
-You may need to install the following packages to generate docs in Debian-based OS's to avoid errors from install-man:
-- `asciidoc`
-- `xmlto`

-#### Checking That It Works
-First thing to do is to run `criu check`.
-At the end it should say "Looks OK", if it doesn't the messages on the screen explain what functionality is missing.

 ### Simple TCP pair
 The `TCP_REPAIR` socket option was added to the kernel 3.5 to help with C/R for TCP sockets.